Kingston’s Annual Grants 2023-2024 are now closed.

 - Local makers and creative businesses (up to $4,000)

-For more information on the Arts Grants visit Kingston Arts.
+For more information on the Arts Grants or to apply visit Kingston Arts.

-Applications for Children's Week grants are now closed.
+Applications for Kingston’s Children’s Week Grants are now closed.

-Our annual Children’s Week Grants program aims to create a stronger and more connected community by providing families and children the opportunity to join in a range of activities.
+Our annual Children’s Week Grants program aims to create a stronger and more connected community by providing families and children the opportunity to join in a range of activities or events.

-Grants of up to $1,000 assist local community groups and not-for-profit organisations to celebrate Children’s Week, held annually in October.
+Grants of up to $1,000 assist local community groups and not-for-profit organisations to deliver a one-off activity or event that celebrates Children's Week, held annually in October.
 This national event supports the rights of children to enjoy their childhood and the role children play within the family and our broader community.

 For more information: